List of works similar to the 2020 Utah monolith: Europe

-On December 10, 2020, the same monolith previously seen in Katschberg was spotted on a golf course, in the district of Tamsweg, Salzburg.
+December 10: Tamsweg, Salzburg; The same monolith previously seen in Katschberg was spotted on a golf course in the district of Tamsweg, Salzburg.

-On December 14, 2020, another monolith was found on a field in Peuerbach in Upper Austria.
+December 14: Peuerbach; Another monolith was found on a field in Peuerbach in Upper Austria.

-On January 16, 2021, a new monolith was found in Nauders.
+2021: January 16; Nauders; The Nauders monolith was found on a ski slope at an altitude of 2,450 meters (8,040 ft).

-On February 7, 2021, another monolith was found in St. Gertraudi.
-It is mentioned that curiously, the monolith appeared in the middle of a snowy field, without any tracks in the snow around it.
+February 7: St. Gertraudi; The monolith appeared in the middle of a snowy field, reportedly without any tracks in the snow around it.

-Belgium

-On December 8, 2020, a monolith structure was discovered near the town of Baasrode, East Flanders, Belgium.